Frequently Asked Questions | How to Help | Sources

 In the 1950s, there were over 700 grain elevators in Manitoba.
-Today, there are fewer than 200.
-Help to preserve the legacy of these disappearing “prairie giants” by sharing information about an elevator—existing or gone—in your community.
+Today, there are fewer than 150.
+Learn about the legacy of these disappearing “prairie giants” and help by sharing information about an elevator—existing or gone—in your community.

 Is the Manitoba Historial Society interested in ALL elevators, or only ones that are now gone?